-It is unclear on what basis the measure has been extended from the notification of the commencement of the extension investigation in July 2020 to the present (there is no provision in the Agreement on Safeguards for a provisional extension of the measure).
-The measure has been extended in violation of Article 7, paragraph 2, Article 12, paragraph 1, Article 12, paragraph 2, and Article 12, paragraph 3 of the Agreement on Safeguards.
+It is unclear on what basis the measure has been extended after the notification of the commencement of the extension investigation in July 2020 (there is no provision in the Agreement on Safeguards for a provisional extension of the measure), and the measure is in violation of Article 7, paragraph 2, Article 12, paragraph 1, Article 12, paragraph 2, and Article 12, paragraph 3 of the Agreement on Safeguards.

-The public hearing was held on September 8 of the same year, but the Japanese government, which was an interested party, was not notified in any way, and the Japanese companies involved were notified on September 4, just before the hearing, which did not give them enough time to consider how to respond.
-There is a concern that this would be inconsistent with Article 3.1 of the Safeguard Agreement, which states that safeguard investigations "shall include ... appropriate means in which ... interested parties could present evidence and their views ...".
+A public hearing was held on September 8 of the same year, but the Japanese Government was not notified of the hearing, and the Japanese companies involved were only notified of the hearing on September 4, just prior to the hearing.
+This would be inconsistent with Article 3.1 of the Safeguard Agreement, which states that safeguard investigations "shall include ... appropriate means in which ... interested parties could present evidence and their views ...."

-Japanese products are not in a competitive relationship with South African domestic products in terms of price, use, etc., and it is not appropriate to include them in the scope of the measure.
+In addition, Japanese products are not in a competitive relationship with South African domestic products in terms of price, use, etc., and it is not appropriate to include them in the scope of the measure.

-<Recent Developments>
+<RECENT DEVELOPMENTS>